mojohealy/mojohealy/content/home/experience.md

   date_start = "2018-03-01"
   date_end = "2021-09-01"
   description = """
-  Leading a team of employer engagement specialists to deliver a range of  services and programs designed to enhance the employability, graduate outcomes, and entrepreneurial mindset of USQ students.
+  Led a range of  services and programs designed to enhance the employability, graduate outcomes, and entrepreneurial mindset of USQ students.

-  Collaborating with academics to incorporate careers and employability learning into the curricula of degree programs
+  Collaborated with academics to incorporate careers and employability learning and work-integrated learning into the curricula of degree programs.
    """

 [[experience]]